 As the global glut drives down Indian lab-grown diamond prices by 45%, industry players are facing both challenges and opportunities.
 Insights from industry experts shed light on the price decline and its impact on loan repayments and market competition.

 With the dramatic 45% decline in Indian lab-grown diamond prices due to the global glut, companies in this sector are witnessing a significant shift.
 The substantial increase of 33% in production from the previous year has resulted in a pricing downfall, erasing extra profits and bringing them back to normal levels.
+This has led to a more competitive market for lab-grown diamonds, as companies now have to adjust to the new pricing landscape.
+The diamond prices dip has also sparked interest from consumers who were previously hesitant about purchasing lab-grown diamonds, as they are now more affordable.
+As the market continues to adapt to these changes, it will be interesting to see how companies differentiate themselves and maintain profitability in this new environment.

 The fall in prices has not only affected profit margins but also raised concerns about loan repayments.
 According to Pooja Sheth Madhavan, MD of Limelight Diamonds, the decline in prices has made it challenging for manufacturers to repay loans taken for purchasing lab-grown diamond machines.
 This situation could potentially deter new entrants into the market, leading to quality and price control in the hands of established growers.